WhyAre/tp/docs/DeveloperGuide.md

 1. Listing attendances

-1. Prerequisites: At least one student should be allocated to a tutorial (e.g. `add John Doe`, `tutorial add cs2103-f15`, `tutorial add-student 1`).
+   1. Prerequisites: At least one student should be allocated to a tutorial.

    1. Test case: `list`, `attendance list 1`<br>
-   Expected: Attendance of student with ID 1 (John Doe) is displayed.
-A success message is displayed.
+      Expected: Attendance of student with index 1 is successfully displayed

    1. Test case: `tutorial list`, `attendance list 1`<br>
-   Expected: Attendance of tutorial with ID 1 (cs2103-f15) is displayed.
-A success message is displayed.
+      Expected: Attendance of tutorial with index 1 is displayed.

    1. Test case: `attendance list`<br>
-   Expected: Attendance of student (John Doe) is displayed.
-A success message is displayed.
+      Expected: All attendances are displayed.

    1. Test case: `attendance list abc`<br>
-   Expected: Attendance of student (John Doe) is displayed.
-A success message is displayed.
+      Expected: All attendances are displayed.

 ### Marking attendance

 1. Marking attendance for a lesson

-1. Prerequisites: At least one student should be allocated to a tutorial (e.g. `add John Doe`, `tutorial add cs2103-f15`, `tutorial add-student 1`).
+   1. Prerequisites: At least one student should be allocated to a tutorial.

    1. Test case: `list`, `attendance mark w/3 i/1`<br>
-   Expected: Attendance of student with ID 1 (John Doe) is displayed.
+      Expected: All attendances are displayed.
       An error message is displayed indicating that the wrong view was used.

    1. Test case: `attendance list`, `attendance mark w/3 i/1`<br>
-   Expected: Week 3 of student with ID 1 (John Doe) is marked as present.
-A success message is displayed.
+      Expected: Week 3 of student with index 1 is marked as present.

    1. Test case: `attendance list`, `attendance mark w/-1 i/1`<br>
       Expected: Error message indicating that the specified week is invalid.

    1. Test case: `attendance list`, `attendance mark w/3 i/a`<br>
       Expected: Error message indicating that the specified index is invalid.

 ### Unmarking attendance

 1. Unmarking attendance for a lesson

    1. Prerequisites: At least one student should be allocated to a tutorial.
       At least one week is marked.
-   (e.g. `add John Doe`, `tutorial add cs2103-f15`, `tutorial add-student 1`, `attendance list`, `attendance mark 1`).

    1. Test case: `list`, `attendance unmark w/3 i/1`<br>
-   Expected: Attendance of student with ID 1 (John Doe) is displayed.
+      Expected: Attendance of all students are displayed.
       An error message is displayed indicating that the wrong view was used.

    1. Test case: `attendance list`, `attendance unmark w/3 i/1`<br>
-   Expected: Week 3 of student with ID 1 (John Doe) is unmarked.
-A success message is displayed.
+      Expected: Week 3 of student with index 1 is unmarked.

    1. Test case: `attendance list`, `attendance unmark w/-1 i/1`<br>
       Expected: Error message indicating that the specified week is invalid.

    1. Test case: `attendance list`, `attendance unmark w/3 i/a`<br>
       Expected: Error message indicating that the specified index is invalid.

 ### Searching for students